jssmith/stigdb/docs/build.md

 ### make

 Runs `bootstrap.sh`.
-This builds the `starsha` build tool and then builds the core Stig apps.
+This builds the `starsha` build tool and then builds the core Stig apps _in debug mode_.

 Behind the scenes, it's actually running these two commands:

 ```
 make tools/starsha
 make apps
 ```

+> **NOTA BENE!**
-**NOTA BENE**: The `starsha` build tool is designed to compile Stig as quickly as possible.
+> The `starsha` build tool is designed to compile Stig as quickly as possible.
 In order to do this, it grabs as many system resources as it can.
 This means that running starsha _will peg your machine_.
-The build will finish quickly, but in the duration you may find that other applications will not be very responsive.
+The build will finish relatively quickly, but in the duration you may find that other applications will not be very responsive.

 ### make test

 Builds and then runs the Stig unit test suite.

+These tests are build in debug mode.
+While it is possible to run `make test` after a release build, it is not recommended as the results can be unexpected.

 NOTE: A number of the tests require specialized permissions to run.